profrobwells/first-llm-classifier/docs/index.md

 ## About this class

-This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Derek Willis](https://thescoop.org/about/) for [a training session](https://schedules.ire.org/nicar-2025/index.html#2045) at the National Institute for Computer-Assisted Reporting’s 2025 conference in Minnapolis.
+This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Derek Willis](https://thescoop.org/about/) for [a training session](https://schedules.ire.org/nicar-2025/index.html#2045) at the National Institute for Computer-Assisted Reporting’s 2025 conference in Minneapolis.
 Some of the copy was written with the assistance of GitHub's Copilot, an AI-powered text generator.
 The materials are available as free and [open source on GitHub](https://github.com/palewire/first-llm-classifier).